 Warm-up with this Sausage, Kale, and Potato Soup.
 It's loaded with all kinds of fresh veggies, hearty potatoes, and Italian sausage in a silky broth.
 This is a great weeknight soup that comes together quickly.

 This soup may look and sound very similar to the Zuppa Toscana soup from Olive Garden.
 And while it is, I have lightened it up just a tad.
-I replaced the heavy whipping cream with just a mix of chicken stock, milk, and water, and also left out the bacon.

 Most nights I want dinner on the table quick, and even better if it has loads of fresh ingredients.
-While bacon in soups makes me so happy, it also takes a lot of extra time.
-This soup is a stand out without it.

 This soup is simple, relatively quick to put together, and the only dish I've found with kale in it that my son will gladly eat seconds of.